baffolobill/scrapy-random-useragent/README.rst

     USER_AGENT_LIST = "/path/to/useragents.txt"

 Now all the requests from your crawler will have a random user-agent picked from the text file.
+If ``USER_AGENT_LIST`` is not specified, a fairly robust default list is used.